Gaia-X-Hub-Germany/IF-Access-and-Usage-Policies-and-Enforcement/README.md

 ### General Information

-This is the repository for the Data Space Implementation Forum "Data Sovereignty & Trust", dealing with the DSSC Building Blocks [Identity & Attestation Management](https://dssc.eu/space/BVE/357075352/Identity+and+Attestation+Management), [Trust Framework](https://dssc.eu/space/BVE/357075461/Trust+Framework) & [Access & Usage Policies Enforcement](https://dssc.eu/space/BVE/357075567/Access+%26+Usage+Policies+Enforcement)
+This is the repository for the Data Space Implementation Forum "Data Sovereignty & Trust", dealing with the DSSC Building Blocks [Identity & Attestation Management](https://dssc.eu/space/BVE/357075352/Identity+and+Attestation+Management), [Trust Framework](https://dssc.eu/space/BVE/357075461/Trust+Framework) & [Access & Usage Policies Enforcement](https://dssc.eu/space/BVE/357075567/Access+%26+Usage+Policies+Enforcement).
+[Please also join our Matrix channel](https://matrix.to/#/!PBADeZgSbpHlBoyEjE:matrix.org?via=matrix.org).

 We are currently meeting biweekly on Thursdays 12.00-13.00.
 To register for the community [please click this link](https://forms.gle/CUDio2n6nGhgM94X6).
 Reminders and invitations for new participants will be sent 1-2 days before the meetings.
 You can propose agenda items by committing changes to the agenda below.